technohippy/red-grape/README.txt

 == DESCRIPTION:

-RedGrape is an on-memory graph database written in ruby.
+RedGrape is an in-memory graph database written in ruby.

 == FEATURES/PROBLEMS: